krathul/feep/tools/KdeEcoTest/README.md

 ```bash
 python3 KdeEcoTest.py --inputFilename KdeEcoTestScript.txt
 ```
-- To pause the test : Press F1
+- To pause the test : Press Space
-- To abort the program : Press F2
+- To abort the program : Press Esc

 ### Want to contribute?
 > Before contributing, fork the repository and make a MR when you fix the issue.